 Created by Gardner Fox (Hawkman, Justice Society, Adam Strange and many, many others) & Ogden Whitney (the Fighting Yank, Herbie) Skyman is little known today, but he lasted longer than many better known today characters of the Golden-Age, being featured in 101 of the 104 issues of Big Shot Comics, his own 4 issue comic, and numerous guest appearances in other Columbia Comics from 1940 to 1949 when he disappeared until a failed one shot attempt by Ace Comics to revive him took place in 1987.

-And then AC and later Dynamite, two companies noted for their grabby attatude with old forgotten Golden-Age characters.
+Skyman was then used by AC and later Dynamite, two companies noted for their use of Golden-Age characters.